EliahKagan/works/resources/sh-resources.md

 text considered bad practice?" by Stéphane Chazelas.
 This is very useful because it explains the important ways shell scripting languages differ from other programming languages in terms of how they work and should be used.

 - https://unix.stackexchange.com/q/169716

+## On how shell scripting languages are different&hellip;

 Shell scripting languages are primarily glue languages and that is the way they are best used.
 There may be an external command, like find or grep, that suits